 It was time to sleep and I decided to seat myself at the edge of his berth, leaving him more space to stretch.
 I decided to stay awake and keep an eye on my belongings.
 Yet again, the man insisted that I sleep on his berth and I refused.
 He insisted again and I refused again, before finally giving in.
 How hard it is to say ‘No’ to someone who has showered you with so many favors?
 I decided not to sleep but to lie down to rest so I could keep a watch, the need for which felt even more pressing now.
 He sat at the edge of his berth while I stretched myself on his seat.
 As time passed by, I noticed the man looked relaxed and not dubious, I let my guard down just a little bit, relaxed just a little more.

 I got up to the sunlight and the hustle bustle of the morning scene in the train.
 I had fallen asleep!
 And the man was gone!
 But I was alright and so were my belongings!
 I had been taken care of!
 He had protected me and kept me out of harm’s way!
 He was an angel and I – an ordinary person projecting my fears onto his goodness.

 A couple of hours later my station arrived and I got down.
 I was received by my concerned parents.
 I was overjoyed not only to see them but also to experience the selfless care and protection from an angel disguised as a perfect stranger.
-It’s been twelve years since then and I haven’t forgotten the lesson he taught me that day on the train, without uttering a word of advice – there is selflessness and goodness in this world and this is what truly keeps us alive.
+It’s been fifteen years since then and I haven’t forgotten the lesson he taught me that day on the train, without uttering a word of advice – there is selflessness and goodness in this world and this is what truly keeps us alive.